Moorfields Eye Hospital NHS Foundation Trust

 Moorfields Eye Hospital NHS Foundation Trust is an NHS foundation trust which runs Moorfields Eye Hospital.

 The Trust employs over 1,700 people.
 Over 24,000 ophthalmic operations are carried out and over 300,000 patients are seen by the hospital each year.

-The trust delivers its services from its main site on City Road and through its distributed network of over 20 other 'satellite' clinics located in other parts of London and the South East including Ealing, Teddington, Tooting, Mile End, Harrow and Tottenham.
-Backing up NHS Direct, Moorfields has a specialised ophthalmic telephone advice line, Moorfields Direct.
+The trust delivers its services from its main site on City Road and through its distributed network of over 25 other 'satellite' clinics located in other parts of London and the South East including Ealing, Teddington, Tooting, Croydon, Harrow, Tottenham, Hoxton, Barking, Bedford, Stratford and a diagnostic hub in Brent Cross Shopping Centre.

+Moorfields has a specialised ophthalmic A&E department at City Road open 24 hours a day 365 a year and a telephone advice line, Moorfields Direct.

-Moorfields was one of the first NHS foundation trusts, and is a founder member of the UCLPartners, an academic health science centre.
+Moorfields was one of the first NHS foundation trusts and is a founder member of the UCLPartners, an academic health science centre.